amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 Using realistic or instructive copy in design system examples are a much better way to communicate the intention and use of a component or pattern.

 There’s also an implication that by using placeholder copy in designs, the content is being treated as an add on.

-As a content designer, I probably don’t need to explain why I find that uncomfortable.
+As a content designer, I probably don’t need to explain why that doesn't sit well with me.

 As [Eli Montgomery](https://twitter.com/Intentionaut/status/1097779673709400065) put it: